-Trouble type Possible reason Recovery action Fuel evetem is abetweeted Check for pinched or kinked fuel line or Fuel system is obstructed other obstructions in fuel system Fuel is contaminated or stale Fill tank with clean, fresh fuel Fuel filter clogged Replace with recommended type Spark plug gap is incorrect Inspect and adjust as specified Ignition wiring damaged or poorly connected Check wires for wear or breaks.
-Tighten all loose connections.
-Replace worn or broken wires Engine idles Specified engine oil is not being used Check and replace oil as specified irregularly or stalls Thermostat is faulty or clogged Have serviced by your dealer Carburetor adjustments are incorrect Have serviced by your dealer Carburetor is clogged Have serviced by your dealer Fuel pump is damaged Have serviced by your dealer Air vent screw on fuel tank is closed Open air vent screw Fuel joint connection is incorrect Connect correctly Throttle valve adjustment is incorrect Have serviced by your dealer Choke knob is pulled out Return to home position Motor angle is too high Return to normal operating position
+Trouble type Possible reason Recovery action Fuel system is obstructed Check for pinched or kinked fuel line or other obstructions in fuel system Fuel is contaminated or stale Fill tank with clean, fresh fuel Fuel filter elegand Clean or replace with Fuel filter clogged recommended type Spark plug gap is incorrect Inspect and adjust as specified Ignition wising domogod or poorly Check wires for wear or breaks.
+Ignition wiring damaged or poorly connected Tighten all loose connections.
+Connected Replace worn or broken wires Engine idles irregularly or stalls Specified engine oil is not being used Check and replace oil as specified Thermostat is faulty or clogged Have serviced by your dealer Carburetor adjustments are incorrect Have serviced by your dealer Carburetor is clogged Have serviced by your dealer Fuel pump is damaged Have serviced by your dealer Air vent screw on fuel tank is closed Open air vent screw Fuel joint connection is incorrect Connect correctly Throttle valve adjustment is incorrect Have serviced by your dealer Choke knob is pulled out Return to home position Motor angle is too high Return to normal operating position